mit-ll/CEP/README.md

 `sudo apt install curl`

-After cloning the CEP repository from https://github.com/mit-ll/CEP, you will need get the external dependencies (respositories) that have not been included directly within the CEP repository (git submodules are not used within the CEP repository)
+After cloning the CEP repository from https://github.com/mit-ll/CEP, you will need get the external dependencies (respositories) that have not been included directly within the CEP repository (git submodules are not used).

 First, run the following:
 ```sh
 ./get_external_dependencies.sh all
 ```

 As noted by the script, many directories will be created/overwritten by this command.
 Any local changes to these directories will be lost.
-The script also provides to option of appending these directories to the `.gitignore` file.
 Additional usage info can be found by just running the script without any parameters.

 ## Setting up your environment